framsouza/eck-saml-hot-warm-cold/README.md

         storageClassName: sc-zone-b
 ```

-The hot node will have a 50Gi available of disk and this disk refers to the storage class called *sc-zone-b*, this is the space available to store shards on this instance.
+The hot node will have a 50Gi available of disk which refers to the storage class called sc-zone-b, this is the space available to store shards on this instance.

-### Node Affinity & Pod Affinity
+### Node and Pod affinity
 ```
    podTemplate:
       spec:
         nodeSelector:
           type: hot